omphe/omphe.github.io/_posts/2014-10-10-force-of-habit-month-1-review.md

 All of the options have some great features, but tended to require expensive licensing to unlock some of the more fundamental features I'd need, like search integrations and server clustering.

-> In the end, I've pretty much settled into building the site with [Drupal 7](https://www.drupal.org/drupal-7.0).
-Drupal 8 is now in [beta](https://www.drupal.org/drupal-8.0    ), but will need a few months of evolving security patches and then a big catchup of 3rd party modules.  {"I want to focus on building community and content and not the underlying platform, so settling on a tool that I'm disinclined to tinker with will help keep me stay loyal to the end-user and not my technical curiosity."}
+In the end, I've pretty much settled into building the site with [Drupal 7](https://www.drupal.org/drupal-7.0).
+Drupal 8 is now in [beta](https://www.drupal.org/drupal-8.0    ), but will need a few months of evolving security patches and then a big catchup of 3rd party modules.
+I want to focus on building community and content and not the underlying platform, so settling on a tool that I'm disinclined to tinker with will help keep me stay loyal to the end-user and not my technical curiosity.

 The best part of the exploration has been using [Docker](https://docker.com/) containers to quickly pull together hosting environments that I could try the various options on.
 I'm still coming up to speed with the russian doll abstractions that Docker provides, but it is an exciting technology and likely to sit alongside [Ansible](http://www.ansible.com/home) in my new quiver of hosting tools.